jeffersongt/Deus/README.md

 # Deus

-- Deus is a `model / routes / controller / validator / policy / automated tests` generator for [Adonis](https://adonisjs.com/) framework
+- Deus is a `model / migration / routes / controller / validator / policy / automated tests` generator for [Adonis](https://adonisjs.com/) framework

 - It permits you to generate a resource for your [Adonis](https://adonisjs.com/) project based on a configuration file